<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=157037044873909&amp;ev=PageView&amp;noscript=1">

 If you notice any of these vaginal odors, you may want to contact your gynecologist.

 • Fishy.
-If your vaginal odor is running foul, like the smell of dead fish, it may be a sign of a more serious condition:
+If you’re experiencing a strong vaginal odor that smells like a dead fish, it may be a sign of bacterial vaginosis (BV) or trichomoniasis.

-• Trichomoniasis, a sexually transmitted infection, is another possible explanation for a heavy fishy vaginal odor.
-Women with trichomoniasis may notice genital itching, burning, redness or soreness; urinary discomfort; and a clear, white, yellowish, or greenish vaginal discharge.
+• Trichomoniasis is a sexually transmitted infection and is another possible explanation for a strong fishy vaginal odor.
+Women with trichomoniasis may notice genital itching, burning, redness, or soreness; urinary discomfort; and a clear, white, yellowish, or greenish vaginal discharge.
 Trichomoniasis is treatable with antibiotics.

-When to See Your Gynecologist About Vaginal Odor
+When to See Your Gynecologist About Abnormal Vaginal Odor

 • Fever